barvian/thesis/paper.md

 {% include f.html f=0 align="left" %}

 SAM clearly hopes to offer a comprehensive treatment program for anxiety patients, and for the most part, it likely succeeds.
 The relaxation techniques are robust and easy to follow, and all of the application’s features work as advertised.
 The app has also received numerous positive reviews on the App Store, which is excellent considering its noble intentions.
 That being said, one improvement that may help the application better service its users is an improved flow.
 The grid of options seen in {% include fr.html f=0 %}, for example, is certainly useful, but doesn’t seem to guide users through the anxiety recovery process.
 Of course, users can tap the first button, “Working with SAM”, to get more information, but it’d be more helpful to incorporate the recovery process into the interface design itself without hiding it behind a button.
 The grid also makes all the options look equally as important, even though some, like “Help for Anxiety NOW”, may be far more relevant if the user is currently experiencing an anxious episode (which would be a reasonable explanation for launching SAM in the first place).
-Overall, though, SAM likely gets more right than wrong, and it’s encouraging to see another anxiety application having a positive impact on user’s lives.
+Overall, though, SAM likely gets more right than wrong, and it’s encouraging to see another anxiety application having a positive impact on users' lives.

 #### Calm

 This [free application](https://appsto.re/us/QZpfI.i) by Calm.com, Inc. focuses exclusively on meditation and relaxation techniques.
-According to the application description5, it includes: 7 guided meditation sessions, 10 “immersive nature scenes”, 16 relaxing music tracks, and 50 additional, purchasable guided meditations.
+According to the application description, it includes: 7 guided meditation sessions, 10 “immersive nature scenes”, 16 relaxing music tracks, and 50 additional, purchasable guided meditations.
 Its user interface, shown in {% include fr.html f=1 %}, revolves around a user-customizable looping scene, which defaults to a video of rain on leaves.

 {% include f.html f=1 align="right" %}